top of page

 Due to the size of North America, some rescued Friesians are incapable of traveling great distances.
 In those situations, a “satellite rescue” facility will be used to get the horse back on its feet, both figuratively and literally.
 The Foundation will assist with financial and medical advisory support.
 When necessary, Foundation representatives will travel to the satellite operation to assist in the horse’s recovery.
 When appropriate, the horse will be moved to the Foundation facility for oversight of its full recovery.

-If you are interested in applying to become one of our satellite facilities, please see the below application.
+If you are interested in applying to become one of our satellite facilities, please submit a Satellite Facility Application

 Friesian Horse Relaxing in Snow